Rosuav/TF2BuffBot/knobs.md

   can.
 Every time a bot gains points, it has this chance of popping a roulette (if it doesn't, it keeps the points for next time).
 Setting this to 0 will prevent bots from using the roulette wheel at all.
+* sm_ccc_koth_override_timers: Normally unset (0); if set to any positive value, will force KOTH maps to start with that much time on each clock.

 Note that using !roulette or !gift will always consume ALL of your carnage points (unless you don't have enough).
 Having triple the required points does